-Mississippi law allows both judicial foreclosures (which go through the court system) and nonjudicial foreclosures(which take place out of court.)
-Since most foreclosures in Mississippi are nonjudicial, this article focuses on that process.
+Mississippi law allows both judicial foreclosures, which go through the court system, and nonjudicial foreclosures, which take place out of court.
+Because most foreclosures in Mississippi are nonjudicial, this article focuses on that process.